babli-analyst/Tata-1Mg-Homeopathic-Medicine-Analysis/README.md

 - Market capture of SBL Pvt Ltd is comparatively better than others.
 - Better Scope in the Dental Category Because Competition in that Category is comparitively low.
-- Approximately 9-10 lakh Indian Rupees is required to open a homeopathic medicine store in Tier 2 city.

 ![Guestimate](https://github.com/ankitpal154/Capstone_project/assets/139064260/22524af8-bb53-48ef-940a-4455a0211aa0)
 # Challenges Faced:
 - **Website Ban**: Faced repeated bans on the 1Mg official website during data scraping attempts.
-- **Google Colab Solution**: Resolved the issue by migrating scraping operations to Google Colab.
 - **Extended Scraping Time**: Extracting details of each medicine took more time than anticipated.
 - **Duplicate Data Issue**: Encountered delays due to duplicate data in the scraping process.
-- **Learning Efficiency**: Gained insights into optimizing scraping methods for speed and accuracy.